scampcoder/Bootstrap-Bookstore/README.md

 - Using flex-row and nav-justified to create a nav with fully used space for each item

-- More on keyframes, transform, transition, and general CSS magics.
+- More on keyframes, transform, transition, scale and general CSS magics.

+- How to use z-index

+- How to use rotate with other CSS to create a flipping card effect